-While the Explanation Designation page, which explains about the different names used within the Beastformers Checklist, is probably the most interesting to the general crowd and the normal Battle Beasts fans the explanation on this page is the main reason why the Beastformers Checklist is being built.
+While the Explanation Designation page, which explains about the different names used within the Beastformers Checklist, is probably the most interesting to the general crowd and the normal Battle Beasts (BB) and Laser Beasts (LB) fans the explanation on this page is the main reason why the Beastformers Checklist is actually being built.
 A page for the die hard collector or those who have always wondered about slight differences they might have found among some of the Beasts.
 Because the details on the backside of the Beast reveal ¨secrets¨ that open up a completely other realm of collecting!

 And even though the Explanation image above does already explain a few things it needs a much more thorough explanation;

-- EVERY Battle Beasts that´s been officially released by TAKARA HASBRO has a so called Figure Number.
+- EVERY BB an LB that´s been officially released by TAKARA HASBRO has a so called Figure Number, either on the backside or at the bottom of the left foot (Series 3 BB and the LB).
 This is the number that´s corresponding to the actual number of that figure (this number is ALSO found on the weapon to match the correct figure and weapon).
-BUT depending on the Mold out of which this figure was made the position of the Number and/or Size can vary!
+BUT depending on the Mold out of which this figure was made, and the Series it belongs to, the position of the Number and/or Size can vary!
 This means that the Figure Number is ONE of the first things you can look for in order to determine to what Mold your figure belonged to.

 Series 2 (A/B/C and 1/2/3)

 For the Series 2 BB the Mold Letter found on the backside is not always a Letter…